American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 By which I mean: habits.

-With less sleep we rely more on repeating the same actions in the same situations.
+Lack of sleep means we rely more on repeating the same actions in the same situations.

 Good news when it comes to our good habits, but bad news when it comes to the bad habits.